BlackCloudConcepts/pictureperfect/README.md

 Picture Perfect

-Picture Perfect is a application leveraging Node.js and Underpin Javascript Structured Framework to provide a easy to use and interface to viewing your millions of unorganized digital photographs.
+Picture Perfect is a application leveraging Node.js, Underpin Javascript Structured Framework, and Titan Javascript Controls to provide a easy to use and interface to viewing your millions of unorganized digital photographs.

 Structure
 Under public there is a folder called photos.
 This is where all the photos you want included in your site go.
 The ideal organizations is as follows: